zachdyszelwcu/csc468project/README.md

 # Proposal
-The web client will be containerized using a Node.js base image (e.g., node:20-alpine) to serve the frontend assets.
-The detection service will be implemented using FastAPI and containerized with a python base image (e.g., python:3.11-slim) and Uvicorn as the application server.
+The web client will be containerized using a Node.js base image (node:18-alpine) to serve the frontend assets through an Express server.
+The detection service will be implemented using Flask and containerized with a python base image (python:3.10-slim).
+The backend will use the YOLOv8 model to process images and return detected results.

 Docker will be used for building and running containers during development, and the services will be deployed on a separate CloudLab Nodes to simulate a realistic multi-component cloud environment.
-The detection API will be exposed over HTTP, and the web client will communicate with it using REST requests.
+The detection API will be exposed over HTTP on port 5002, and the web client will communicate with it using REST requests (POST /detect) by sending image data and recieving processed images in response.

 # Frontend Dockerfile ([View File](./frontend/Dockerfile))